Komatsu’s largest hydraulic mining excavator arrives in Canada

 The PC9000 was developed by Komatsu Germany Mining Division (KGM) with direct input from distributors and mining operators.

-SMS Equipment, Komatsu's Canadian distributor and long-time partner in mining innovation, played a key role in facilitating communication between KGM and field operators.
+Canadian distributor SMS Equipment and long-time partner in mining innovation, played a key role in facilitating communication between KGM and field operators.
 The result is a next-generation hydraulic mining excavator designed to meet real-world productivity demands, featuring stronger digging capabilities and a fully redesigned operator cab.

 "This new class of hydraulic mining excavator raises the bar for productivity, efficiency and performance," said Ansgar Thole, president and managing director of Komatsu Germany GmbH, at the handover event.
 "It stands as the embodiment of an extraordinary partnership between KGM, SMS Equipment, and Suncor."

-The Alberta oil sands present some of the harshest mining conditions in the world, defined by abrasive materials, extreme temperatures, and massive daily production volumes.
-The PC9000 has been designed with those factors in mind.
+The Alberta oil sands present some of the harshest mining conditions in the world, defined by abrasive materials, extreme temperatures, and massive daily production volumes, even for large scale mining operations standards.
+The PC9000 has been designed with those factors in mind and is built with engineering excellence.

 In addition to its digging and loading capabilities, it features a redesigned hydraulic system aimed at reducing energy consumption and emissions, supporting both sustainability goals and operational efficiency.